TheAngularGuy/guitar-fretboard-learning/README.md

 ## Connect with me

-If you have any feedback or suggestions the [DMs are open 😁](https://twitter.com/TheAngularGuy)
+If you have any feedback or suggestions the [DMs are open @theAngularGuy 😁](https://twitter.com/TheAngularGuy)

 ## Contributions